 You become dissociated from the truth of who you are and become a warped version of who other people think you should be to garner that attention and approval

 In a recent episode of the Dystopian sci-fi show Black Mirror, we had a glimpse of this world where your value is derived from the perception of others.
 From the approval and likes that other people give you.
-The tepidness of the society is palpable in this clip (I highly suggest watching the whole episode.
+It was highly depressing yet extremely prescient giving the direction our society is going in.
+(I highly suggest watching the whole episode.
 But warning – you will be disturbed!).

 * * *